kristianpennacchia/Byte/README.md

 Providing `oAuthToken` for Twitch allows you to skip manual sign-in.
 If you do not provide one, you will instead be able to sign in using the OAuth flow within the app.

-YouTube support is **optional**.
+Both Twitch and YouTube support is **optional**.
 If you do not want to support YouTube, change the JSON to look like this:

 ```
+"twitch": null,
-"youtube": null,
+"youtube": null
 ```

+Obviously, excluding support for both means the app will be useless.

 ### How To Get The Above Information